emslade23/EC444-Projects/quest-5/report.md

   c.
 RPi - This quest required the node.js to be on the RPi for authentification and the display on the web client.
 2. Software

   a.
+ESP32 Code - For the ESP 32 there are two different kind of code, one is for the key fob, one is for the security hub.
+For the key fob code, it sends its unique ID and the passcode to the security hub using Uart and also a socket is established between the key fob and the server on raspberry pi.
+Whenever the button is pressed, the Uart and the UDP client start to function for a brief time, so that the transmission and sockets are not functioning continuously but only when the button is pushed.

+  For the security hub, it continuously reads the transmissions through Uart, and if the transmission matches A certain structure, it would then create a socket and pass The identification information to the raspberry pi.
+The udp client socket is not transmitting data continuously so that the server is able to only log the activity once.

+  For the key fob code, when the button is pressed it sends and receives information from the raspberry pi once only, and the received information contains a command that will trigger it’s green LED to light up up.

+  b.
 Node.js and Web Client - The NodeJS application reads in timestamp, fob id, location, and hub id data from the ESP32 through UDP socket.
 It then stores this data into a json format in the LevelDB database.
 The database is set up as follows:

           LevelDB Structure - Key : Value